jwong002/sc1015project/README.md

             Calculate length of stay based on arrival and departure dates.
 Group durations into intervals.
    - Data Export: Export the cleaned and enriched dataframe to a new CSV file

+2. Exploratory Data Analysis, Data-Driven Insights and Recommendations

+   -Step 1: Exploration (Uncovering Patterns)
+   -Data Checkup: Ensuring data is loaded correctly and free of errors.
+   -Understanding the Data: Analyzing the spread of data for different categories (breeds, outcomes) and numerical values (age, length of stay).
+   -Outlier Patrol: Identifying potential outliers in numerical data that might skew results.
+   -Variable Connections: Exploring relationships between variables, both numerical (heatmaps) and all data types (pairwise analysis)
+   -Adoption Trends: Specifically examining how adoption rates have changed over time